Serhey2016/offerland/SYSTEM_DOCUMENTATION.md

 You are continuing work on the Offerland Django project running in Docker.
 Keep all responses in English.
 Repository specifics:
 - Single `docker-compose.yml` orchestrates: `web` (Django 5.1), `db` (Postgres 17), `frontend` (Node 20, Vite dev server).
 Backend serves at `http://<host-ip>:8000`, frontend at `http://<host-ip>:5173`.
-- Frontend scaffold exists under `frontend/` with FullCalendar (day/week/month/list) and an Eisenhower Matrix page using interactjs.
+- Frontend scaffold exists under `frontend/` with React Big Calendar (day/week/month/agenda) and an Eisenhower Matrix page using interactjs.
 No test files should be added.
 - Backend `requirements.txt` includes DRF, django-filter, django-cors-headers, python-dateutil, pendulum, django-recurrence, icalendar, channels, channels-redis, celery, django-celery-beat, django-celery-results, redis, django-taggit, drf-spectacular.
 - Do not close popups when clicking outside them.
 Do not add any test files.
 If something must be tested in JS, instruct the exact command to paste after “Allow pasting”.